Prometheus-Extractor/prometheus/neuralnet.md

 ## DL4J Quirks

-The biggest problem with DL4J is the memory issues with JavaCPP, since it uses off-heap memory and seems to use more than it advices.
+The biggest problem with DL4J is the memory issues with JavaCPP, since it uses off-heap memory and seems to use more than it advertises.

 To make it work you need to set:
 - `org.bytedeco.javacpp.maxbytes` to around minimum `5g`.
 Though more is required for larger batch sizes and larger networks.